grafana/agent/docs/maintaining.md

 3. Optionally, have other team members review the release draft if you wish to feel more comfortable with it.
 4. Publish the release!

+The release isn't done yet!
+Keep reading for the final step.

 ## Updating Release Branch